Shufeyangyi2015310117/SpatialAnno_Analysis/README.md

 # Analysis Code

 We do not upload the folders containing inputs and intermediate outputs here due to the size limit.
-The whole files can be downloaded from [zenodo](https://zenodo.org/record/7408584#.Y5Bbpy2d7RY)
+The complete files can be downloaded from [zenodo](https://zenodo.org/record/7408584#.Y5Bbpy2d7RY)

 ## Simulation
 The simulated dataset examples were in ./Simulation/simulated_datasets folder.